skip to main content

 02 Non-visual connection with nature:

-interactions with nature through other senses: sound, touch, smell and taste.
+interaction with nature through other senses: hearing, touch, smell, and taste.

 03 Non-rhythmic sensory stimuli: